rblack42/ACCweb.cosc1315/Appendix/LabSetup/index.rst

 If you do not own a Windows PC at home, let me know and we will find a suitable replacement for Dev-C++.
 A common alternative is ``Code::Blocks`` which runs on Macs.
 (I use Macs a lot, so I can help you get set up.)
+Check the Appendix (under the Lecture Notes) for details on getting set up on other systems.

 ..  warning::